MoranHansir/BWS_Exoskeleton/README.md

 Tips:

-1) Folder ExoGeometry1 saves the geometries of exoskeleton parts.
+1) Folder ExoGeometry1 holds the geometries of exoskeleton parts.

-2) Folder Geometry saves the parts of human model.
+2) Folder Geometry holds the parts of human model.

 3) The human-robot model is built in Main.m.